Fundamental and operational limitations of Fisher-information-based quantum metrology

 A major milestone in the foundations of quantum metrology and quantum sensing was achieved by C.~W.~Helstrom~\cite{Helstrom_76}, who optimized the Fisher information over all possible measurements, giving rise to the QFI, $F_Q \geq F$.
 These results initiated, at the beginning of the new millennium, an intensive search for probe states that maximize the attainable Fisher information.
 In this context, the so-called NOON states, introduced and studied by B.~Sanders \cite{Sanders1989}, J.~Dowling and P.~Kok \cite{Lee2002}, are commonly regarded as a paradigmatic benchmark~\cite{bouwmeester_2004,mitchell_2004}.
 In the present work, NOON states are used as an archetypal reference example, rather than as the sole target of our analysis.

 Our central contribution is to demonstrate that several widely used performance guarantees—often illustrated by paradigmatic examples such as NOON states—rely on assumptions that are not operationally justified in realistic inference scenarios.
 Although such benchmarks are frequently invoked as indicators of quantum advantage, our analysis shows that the predicted enhancements need not be attainable, even in idealized and noise-free settings, once a consistent end-to-end inference problem is formulated.
 Importantly, our analysis does not question the validity of Fisher information as a statistical quantity.
 Rather, it clarifies the limitations of its common interpretation when used per detection event as a standalone indicator of achievable precision.

-Importantly, these idealized benchmarks do not merely populate the theoretical literature.
+The idealized benchmarks do not merely populate the theoretical literature.
 They increasingly shape experimental strategies, benchmarking practices, and the conceptual justification of contemporary quantum-sensing protocols across a broad range of platforms, including quantum optics~\cite{Nielsen_23}, quantum metrology~\cite{Demkowicz2012,Macieszczak_16,Tan_21}, optomechanics~\cite{Grochowski_25}, superconducting circuits~\cite{PRXQuantum}, solid-state qubits in NV centers~\cite{Yu2022QuantumFisher}, boundary time crystals~\cite{Cabot_24}, free-electron sources~\cite{Velasco_26}, and even cosmic qubits~\cite{ChenFeng2025_QFI_cosmic_qubit}.